mantidproject/mantid/docs/source/release/v4.1.0/indirect_geometry.rst

 - Improved the I(Q, t) tab by adding more validation checks for the input data.
 - Improved the Fit and Difference plots in MSD Fit, Iqt Fit, Conv Fit and F(Q)Fit.
 It is now possible to adjust their relative sizes by dragging a 'handle' between the plots.
+- Improved the I(Q,T) tab by allowing an asymmetric energy range.

 Bug Fixes
 #########